5 of the Best Tours in Ouarzazate: Oases + Kasbahs + Desert Gorges

 Best tours from Ouarzazate

-A rugged highway winds its way southeast from Ouarzazate into the breathtaking Draa Valley, formed over millennia by a river flowing from the snow-capped peaks of the High Atlas Mountains.
+A rugged highway leads southeast from Ouarzazate into the breathtaking Draa Valley, which has formed over millennia by a river flowing from the snow-capped peaks of the High Atlas Mountains.
 This narrow ribbon of water has carved out a dramatic landscape of soaring cliffs, deep canyons and jagged rock formations in shades of red, orange and brown.
-As the road descends into the valley, it passes lush palm groves and tranquil villages clustered around life-giving oases.

 Led by multilingual guides, this full-day excursion into the Draa Valley promises to be an unforgettable experience and can be tailored to your personal interests.
 Visit the oasis town of Agdz and Tinfou’s expansive dunes before saddling up for an hour-long camel ride through the rippling sands.
-After a poolside lunch in Zagora, take a leisurely stroll through a date palm grove before beginning the return journey north through the Draa Valley.

 This highly-rated tour from Ouarzazate is all about getting off the beaten tourist track and exploring a part of Morocco where few other tourists venture.